 our goal is to address immediate safety concerns and work towards self-sufficiency and healing

 According to The National Coalition Against Domestic Violence, 1 in 3 women and 1 in 4 men have been victims of domestic violence.
 On average, 20 people per minute are victims of intimate partner violence.

 Met Council is a leader in addressing the needs of these survivors in NYC.
-The family violence program offers a trauma-informed approach to helping these individuals with a with a variety of services that help promote safety, supportive healing and a road toward self sufficiency.
+The family violence program offers a trauma-informed approach to helping these individuals with a variety of services that help promote safety, supportive healing and a road toward self sufficiency.
 We work with all New Yorkers no matter of race, ethnicity, gender or sexual orientation and have a specialty in working with the Jewish and immigrant communities.

 Met Council offers services to survivors of intimate partner violence including:

 Individual supportive counseling